-^{}Ángel Estrada is advisor in the International Affairs Associate Directorate General at the Banco de España.
-Jordi Galí is Director of Centre de Recerca en Economia Internacional (CREI) at Universitat Pompeu Fabra, and Research Professor at the Barcelona Graduate School of Economics.
-David López-Salido is Deputy Associate Director in the Monetary Affairs Division at the Board of Governors of the Federal Reserve System.
-Prepared for the IMF Thirteenth Jacques Polak Annual Research Conference, November 8-9, 2012.
-The authors thank Pierre-Olivier Gourinchas, Ayhan Kose, and two anonymous referees and conference participants for their comments.
-The views expressed in this paper are those of the authors alone and do not necessarily reflect the views of the Banco de España or the Board of Governors of the Federal Reserve Systems or its staff.
+&lt;sup>1 Prepared for the IMF Thirteenth Jacques Polak Annual Research Conference, November 8-9, 2012.
+Estrada: Bank of Spain.
+Galí: CREI, UPF and Barcelona GSE.
+López-Salido: Federal Reserve Board.
+We thank Pierre-Olivier Gourinchas, Ayhan Kose, and two anonymous referees and conference participants for their comments.
+The views expressed in this paper are those of the authors alone and do not necessarily reflect the views of the Banco de España or the Board of Governors of the Federal Reserve System or its staff.